 You might think that after doing so much research, that this won’t happen to you, but there is a huge chance that it just might.
 Your business plan should include as many details as possible.
 Besides your marketing objectives and strategies, your business plan should extensively mention your possible cash flow options, your expenses and how you are planning to make money.

 One of the most important things that your business plan should be is adaptable.
 You are not aware of where or what your stakeholders are going to be like.
 Make sure not to use excessive jargon that might further confuse the reader.

 Your stakeholders might be bankers or venture capitalists.
-In this case, not only should your plan be something that they can understand, you also have to make sure that you add something interesting for all of them.
+In this case, not only should your plan be something that they can understand, but you also have to make sure that you add something interesting for all of them.
 Your plan needs to cover all bases so it can be adaptable for all kinds of audiences.